 Pinned tooltips are stored in the session.
-To close all pinned tooltips, select Close Editor Tooltips in the context menu in the Locals and Expressions view.
+To close all pinned tooltips, select Close Editor Tooltips in the context menu in the Locals view.

 The Locator provides one of the easiest ways in Qt Creator to browse through projects, files, classes, functions, documentation and file systems.
 To quickly access files not directly mentioned in your project, you can create your own locator filters.
 That way you can locate files in a directory structure you have defined.

 To create locator filters, select Tools > Options > Locator > Add.

 Adding a License Header Template for C++ Code

 A file containing a license header for C++ can be specified under Tools > Options > C++ > License Template.
 It may contain special placeholders enclosed in

 %% that are replaced when generating a new file:

 %FILENAME%: File name